joist-orm/joist-orm/docs/docs/getting-started/schema-assumptions.md

 The `joist-migration-utils` package has `createEnumTable`, `addEnumValue`, and `updateEnumValue` helper methods to use in your migrations.

 And, as mentioned, entities that want to use this enum should have a foreign key that references the appropriate enum table.

+If you do not wish to use enums as tables, native enums can be used as well, and Joist will generate the Typescript enum.

 ## Many-to-many Join Tables